Sacha Inchi

 The Sacha Inchi plant typically bears fruit about nine months after planting, producing a steady supply of seeds for several years thereafter.

-For Omegoodness, our seeds don't require or contain fertilizers, chemicals, GMO's, or any other harmful practice to the environment in which we get our product.
+Omegoodness' Sacha Inchi seeds don't require or contain fertilizers, chemicals, GMO's, or any other harmful practice to the environment in which we grow our product.

 If they aren't roasted and sold as a snacking food, the seeds are made into two main products: An incredibly fine hair oil and arguably the world's best natural plant protein powder.